Thongs and Queenslanders in the Aussie snow 2018 – DAY NINE

 1. MARLAY POINT RESERVE to LONDON BRIDGE LOOKOUT 265km 3.24hr – London Bridge Rd, Portsea VIC 3944

-The south coast can be ferocious in winter, but who’s not up for drama.
+The south coast can be ferocious in winter, but who’s not up for drama?
 Cold and windy and dodging tides, but well worth it.
 We stopped at the London Bridge lookout in Portsea before heading for the Ferry.
 A spectacular rock formation that forms a natural arch.
 The best view is from down at the beach level, but check the tides so you can walk around to the bridge.
-It is also a very popular spot so winter will lesion the numbers there with you.
+It is also a very popular spot, so winter will lessen the numbers there with you.

 2. SEAROAD FERRY 7min, Esplanade, Sorrento VIC to Queenscliffe Harbour (departs on the hr, 40min trip)

 We took the van on the Searoad ferry. a roll-on/roll-off vehicle and passenger ferry service between the heads of Port Phillip, near Melbourne, Victoria, Australia.
 The route operates between terminals at Queenscliff on the Bellarine Peninsula and Sorrento on the Mornington Peninsula.
 The first boat ride with the van and only took about 45min; much more interesting ride than driving all the way back and around Port Phillip

 2. JAN JUC BEACH 62km, 2.7hrs Carnarvon Ave